 It was excellent at distinguishing between African Americans and Non-American Black.
 Chimamanda told the story so well that every aspect of life was touched on in the narrative.

 I kept smiling throughout my readings.
 “Ceiling” for instance, referred to Ifem’s boyfriend Obinze, who embraced the name so calmly without a fight after the couple’s first sexual encounter.

 On spirituality, the author narrates how the characters appeased their gods and deities.
 She used fasting, hair shaving, cladding in white clothing and singing of praises and hymns, to depict how spiritual, and to some extent, religious people behaved towards religion.

 Chimamanda adopts an easy and relaxed tone in her writing.
 She borrows her native language when she must, and uses humor to keep the reader hooked to the pages.
 For once, I kept reading close to 15 pages per day and never wanting to put the book down.

 The narration of events set the tone for suspense and intrigue.
 Her conversations with the characters were so relatable making it easy for any young person to enact and play events in their minds.

 Each scene was set in a plot which was easily identifiable in any location one finds him or herself.
-For instance, I need not be in the USA to understand some of the pictures that the story created in its reader’s mind.
-She made each scene so real and very interesting to engage with.
-Her university days, her time with Aunt Uju, her relationship with Curt, the white guy, her travels on the train, her return to Lagos, and everything else, were set in the right scenes at exactly the appropriate times.
+For instance, I need not be in the USA to understand some of the scenarios that the story created in its reader’s mind.